Saranac Lake, New York's healing town

 Given the constant influx of outsiders from New York City and beyond into the town, there has long been a cosmopolitan feel to Saranac Lake, despite its relatively small size.

-Among those who "chased the cure" or came for a rest included many in the arts and entertainment sphere, including Robert Lewis Stevenson, Béla Bartók and Mark Twain, as well as countless vaudevillian performers (who had their own dedicated sanatorium) -- and their artistic vibe remains today.
+Among those who "chased the cure" or came for a rest included many in the arts and entertainment sphere, including Robert Louis Stevenson, Béla Bartók and Mark Twain, as well as countless vaudevillian performers (who had their own dedicated sanatorium) -- and their artistic vibe remains today.

 Though it was tuberculosis that originally brought visitors to Saranac Lake, it's the area's rich history, natural beauty and burgeoning local food scene that continues to attract people today.